dannykennedy/quiz-nawarddeken/README.md

 1. Clone this repo `git clone https://github.com/siddharthroy12/nextjs-blog-tutorial`
 2. Navigate to the directory and run `npm install` or `yarn add` to install the dependencies.
 3. run `npm run dev` or `yarn dev`

+## Dan's notes

+You need to use Node 16!
+16.16 works fine.